ferrous-systems/embedded-trainings-2020/beginner/README.md

 P.S.
 The plaintext string is *not* stored in `puzzle.hex` so running `strings` on it will not give you the answer.

 These are our recommended steps to tackle the problem.
-Each step is demonstrated in a separate example:
+Each step is demonstrated in a separate example so if for example you only need a quick reference of how to use the map API you can step / example number 2.

 1. Send a one letter packet (e.g. `A`) to the radio to get a feel for how the mapping works.
 Then do a few more letters.
 Check out example `radio-puzzle-1`